 In the Attach Buckets dialog box, select a bucket that you want to attach from the Bucket drop-down list.

-Buckets to which OSS DDoS protection instances are attached are not displayed in the Bucket drop-down list.
+Buckets to which Anti-DDoS instances are attached are not displayed in the Bucket drop-down list.

-After you attach the bucket to the instance, the bucket is in the Initializing state.
+After the bucket is attached to the Anti-DDoS instance, the bucket enters the Initializing state.
 When the bucket enters the Defending state, the Anti-DDoS instance starts to protect the bucket.

 If you want to protect a custom domain name, add the custom domain name to the protection list of the Anti-DDoS instance.Important